newicon/innovation-manifesto.org/README.md

 Innovation is not a one-off event but a continuous journey.
 We favour quick cycles, frequent updates, and real-world testing over years-long development and massive, high-stakes rollouts.
 3. Customer-Centricity Over Stakeholder Politics
 The customer is the ultimate judge of a product’s value.
 Decisions must be driven by real-world feedback and a deep understanding of customer needs, not internal politics or assumed wisdom.
-4. Data-Driven Decisions Over Gut Feeling
+4. Design over documentation
-While intuition has its place, decisions should be primarily guided by data.
-Real-world metrics yield insights that drive intelligent innovation.
+Use the common language of design, summarise problems visually,
-5. Collaboration Over Silos
+6. Collaboration Over Silos
 Cross-functional teams break down barriers.
 Developers, designers, marketers, and other stakeholders should work in concert, sharing perspectives to achieve common goals.
-6. Flexibility Over Rigidity
+7. Flexibility Over Rigidity
 Change is inevitable.
 Our processes must be flexible enough to adapt to new technologies, market conditions, and customer feedback without upheaval.
-7. Transparency Over Secrecy
+8. Transparency Over Secrecy
 Open communication builds trust and enables better decision-making.
 Whether it's internal communication between team members or external communication with customers, transparency should be the default.
-8. Sustainability Over Short-term Gains
+9. Sustainability Over Short-term Gains
 While quick wins are important, we commit to the long-term health of our products, our people, and our planet.
 Sustainable practices in product development and business are non-negotiable.

 Useful Practices